stratapp-ai/stratapp-ai.github.io/_blog/coronavirus-working-remotely-as-a-proactive-crisis-management-and-business-continuity-response.md

 - "#reflections"
 date: 2019-08-09 08:00:00 +0000
 layout: blog
-title: employees working remotely - the key to succeeding that most leaders take for granted
+title: employees working remotely - the key to succeeding most leaders take for granted
 sub_heading: 'Several countries, including the USA, Singapore, Italy and South Korea, have recently found themselves working from home. #stratapp helps make this a positive disruption.'
 video_id: ''
 banner_image: ''
 slug: working remotely
-seo_title: employees working remotely - the key to succeeding that most leaders take for granted
+seo_title: employees working remotely - the key to succeeding most leaders take for granted
 seo_description: 'Due to the coronavirus, several countries, including the USA, Singapore, Italy and South Korea, have recently found themselves working from home. #stratapp helps make this a positive disruption.'